bdougie/git-twitch/README.md

 Prior to starting the server you will need to create a new `.env` file.
 You can copy the [.env.example](https://github.com/bdougie/git-twitch/blob/main/.env.example) file.
 Please make sure to use the secret you set in step 3, this is required for the server to run.

-In a different terminal tab, you will need to start the web server.
+In a different new terminal tab (different from the smee receiver), start the web server with the below commands.

 ```sh
 npm install